malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 ## Important Temperatures

-The melting point $T_m$ defines a temperature at which both the liquid and the crystal phases exist at equilibrium
+In characterising crystal growth the most important temperature is the melting point $T_m$ at which both the liquid and crystals phases exist at equilibrium.
----they are equally stable.
-Above the melting point,
+That is, the rate of particles attaching to the interface is equal to the number of particles detaching from the interface.
+The melting point can be found through simulation as the temperature at which the growth rate goes from negative to positive.

+In @sec:supercooled_liquids it was discussed that a liquid can exist as a metastable state below the melting point.
-the liquid is the equilibrium phase, however, it is also possible for the crystal to exist above the melting point as a metastable phase.
+The same is also true of the crystal above the melting point.
 At some temperature above the melting point, the crystal is no longer metastable, spontaneously melting to form the liquid.